 The ideal API should support the full task lifecycle: creation, status monitoring, result retrieval, and webhook notifications.
 It should be well-documented, versioned, and secured with modern authentication standards.
 GoHireHumans provides a comprehensive REST API designed specifically for AI-to-human delegation workflows.

-Escrow-based payment systems should be standard, but the implementation details matter.
-Look for platforms that hold funds until the hiring party explicitly approves the completed work, with clear timelines for approval, dispute resolution, and fund release.
-Avoid platforms that release funds automatically on submission without a review period.
+Payment-review systems should be standard, but the implementation details matter.
+Look for platforms that document payment status until the hiring party explicitly approves the completed work, with clear timelines for approval, issue review, and payout.
+Avoid platforms that pay automatically on submission without a review period.

 Feature 6: Quality Assurance

 A platform's quality assurance system determines whether you receive consistent, reliable results or a gamble with every task.
-The best platforms combine several quality layers: pre-verification of workers, structured task definitions with clear acceptance criteria, automated quality checks on deliverables, and transparent reputation systems based on verified outcomes.
+The best platforms combine several quality layers: profile trust signals, structured task definitions with clear acceptance criteria, review checks on deliverables, and transparent reputation systems based on completed outcomes.

 Continuous monitoring is equally important.
 Workers who consistently deliver high-quality work should be rewarded with priority matching.
 Workers whose quality declines should receive feedback and, if issues persist, be removed from the pool.
 This creates a self-improving ecosystem where the average quality increases over time.